 Exercise and other proactive health activity can help minimize the impact of a COVID-19 or any other viral infection.
 The immune system is amazing at targeting pathogens.
 For that to happen, immune cells must “find” the pathogen.
 Since we only have about 1.5 gallons of blood scattered with leukocytes and about 100,000 miles of blood vessels, we can help the random chance that the right immune cells will be in the right area so they can latch onto pathogens by improving blood flow / vasodilation through exercise.
 The same is true for lymphatic system fluids.
 Exercise improves those flow rates as well and leads to improved immunosurveillance.

-With similar importance, higher blood and lymph flow from exercise while we are sick, even though we just want to lay in bed, can help remove septic materials when viral cells burst and/or deteriorate as they “birth” new virions; and improved flows may even help remove excess immune system cytokine action / pre-storm by pushing excess cytokines away from highly infected areas.
+With similar importance, higher blood and lymph flow from light exercise (that does NOT involve deep breathing) while we are sick, even though we just want to lay in bed, can help improve lymphatic flows that activate immune responses within the lymph nodes, remove septic materials when viral cells burst and/or deteriorate as they “birth” new virions; and improved flows may even help remove excess immune system cytokine action / pre-storm by pushing excess cytokines away from highly infected areas.

 COVID appears to “predispose patients to thrombotic disease, both in the venous and arterial circulations, due to excessive inflammation, platelet activation, endothelial dysfunction, and stasis (areas of slow circulating blood)”.
 Common causes of endothelial dysfunction include diabetes, hypertension, smoking, and physical inactivity.

-Rest is important; but too much laying in a bed, whether it be at home or in a hospital is probably counter to optimal recovery.
+Rest is important; but inactivity, whether it be at home or in a hospital is probably counter to optimal recovery.
 This is probably intuitive except when we just really want to lay in bed.
-Conventional wisdom indicates that we feel better when we get exercise mixed with rest when sick compared to just laying there.
+Conventional wisdom indicates that we feel better when we get light exercise mixed with rest when sick compared to just laying in bed.

 Could it be that the “power of suggestion” that we may need to be hospitalized is creating sedentary behavior during sickness that is unhelpful?